Leukemia and Lymphoma Program

 - Non-Hodgkin lymphoma (non-HOJ-kin lim-FOH-muh)

 Our entire focus is on helping your child beat their disease and thrive.
-Each year we care for many babies, children, teens and young adults with these conditions.
-Some are just starting their first cancer treatment.
+Each year we care for many babies, children, teens and young adults with these cancers.
+Some are just starting their first treatment.
 Others have refractory, relapsed or recurrent disease.

 What’s special about the Leukemia and Lymphoma Program at Seattle Children’s?

-We treat more young people with leukemia and lymphoma than any other hospital in our region.
-Our patients have access to treatments that are not available at most centers.
+- We treat more young people with leukemia and lymphoma than any other hospital in our region.
+See our statistics and outcomes.

-- Our patients benefit from advances by faculty at Fred Hutch and UW Medicine, our partners in the Seattle Cancer Care Alliance (SCCA).
-The National Cancer Institute has designated our partnership a comprehensive cancer center.
+- Through our partnership in the Seattle Cancer Care Alliance (SCCA), our patients benefit from the work of physician-scientists at Fred Hutch and UW Medicine, as well as at Seattle Children’s.
+The National Cancer Institute has named our partnership a comprehensive cancer center.

 Learn more about cancer clinical trials at Seattle Children’s